When this guide makes sense

 https://rentsomehash.com/guides/braiins-ocean/

-Why use this route
+Why use this guide

 - You already have a StartOS box you trust, so you can reuse it instead of rebuilding the whole stack on a fresh VPS